lnquy/www/write/content/blog/country-code-checking-cantor/index.md

 google.com => false
 mozilla.org => false
 ```
-The logic here is to check if the last part of the domain belongs to the list of [ISO 3166-2](https://en.wikipedia.org/wiki/ISO_3166-2) country codes.
-Let's assume we already did other validations and string manipulations to get the last 2 characters (ASCII, assuming again) from the domain.
+The logic here is to check if the last part after dot of the domain belongs to the list of [ISO 3166-2](https://en.wikipedia.org/wiki/ISO_3166-2) country codes.
+Let's assume we already did other validations and string manipulations to get the last 2 characters (lowercase ASCII, assuming again) from the domain.
 **How can we detect if the 2-character-input is a country code or not?**

 ```go